"When one teaches, two learn."

 Letting go: The Magician lets students surpass him.
 He doesn't hold them back.

 Teaching keeps knowledge alive.
-Skills that are not passed on die with their holders.
-The Magician who shares his skills participates in a chain of transmission that stretches back generations and forward into the future.
+Skills that nobody passes on die when the person who holds them does.
+The Magician who shares what he knows becomes a link in a chain that goes back generations and forward beyond his own life.

 The best teachers make themselves unnecessary.
-They don't create dependence—they create independence.
-The Magician measures his success not by how much students need him, but by how little.
+They create independence, not dependence.
+The Magician measures success not by how much students need him, but by how little.